 - If you won one million dollars, what would you do with it?

 I hope you find these helpful!
-I’ve also made a printable version of this as bulleted journal pages.
+I’ve also made a printable pdf version of these mindfulness journal prompts as bulleted journal pages.
 Enter your email below to get it!
 (Here is my favorite paper for printing bullet journal pages.
-It is fountain pen friendly!)
+It’s fountain pen friendly!)